 I recently participated in a workshop that challenged us to reinvent the lunchbox to be super sustainable.
 Every table settled on a different approach, but get 50 leaders reinventing and pretty soon we are back to Cornish pasties for lunch, using the Kardashians to trend set vintage lunch boxes, changing backpack design to hold lunch, and making boxes out of edible materials.
 The point was that we can, today, with what we have, redesign how we live and work for dramatic impact.

 So when you look around you, what’s something in your own life that you can reinvent?
 Maybe it’s simple to start, like what your marketing team uses for tchotkes or what you give out at birthday parties.
 What the company cafeteria serves or what you serve at a party.
 Eventually, you’ll get to the core of your products and services and how they are built and delivered.
 Pick something, get everyone involved, and go back to what problem the thing was trying to solve in the first place.
 Now go redesign it to cut the impact in half…or more.
-It’s fun, it’s impactful and it’s the leadership that is needed if on May 18, 2029, we want to be reminiscing about the last episode of The Game of Thrones instead of living it.
+It’s fun, it’s impactful and it’s the leadership that is needed if, ten years fro now, we want to be reminiscing about the last episode of The Game of Thrones instead of living it.